Anthony Onesto on What Gen Z Wants—and Why Companies Should Deliver

 One of the challenges in HR is this approach of one-size-fits-all.
 I think we’ll start to see what we call in market research “segmentation.”
 What that means is really understanding the different personas within your organization and customizing the experience based on that persona—on what that individual needs or wants.
 There could be remote teams, teams that are on-site, and hybrid teams.

-A graphic depicts by percentage how Gen Z wants to work: 45% prefer hybrid, 29% fully remote, 24% office-based, and 2% other.
+A graphic depicts how Gen Z wants to work: 45% prefer hybrid work and 29% prefer to be fully remote.

 What will the workweek look like in five years?